ParthenosWP4/standardsLibrary/Lexicography/ENeL-WG2/Miklosich, Lexicon Palaeoslovenico-Graeco-Latinum /README.md

 **Contributor:** Martina Kramarić, Institute for Croatian Language.

-For more information about this dictionary and the digitization process, see the post [link to follow]() on the DigiLex blog.
+For more information about this dictionary and the digitization process, see the post [to be published] on the DigiLex blog.